liammclennan/withouttheloop/contents/articles/2014-10-29-fsharp-signal-generator/index.md

 Tuning
 ------

 So far we have a signal generator that generates audio data following a sine wave, but we have no control of the pitch (frequency) of the sound.
 We know that the wave repeats every 2 x PI, and we know that we have 44,100 samples per second.
 What we need is a way to expand and contract the wave horizontally to hit target frequencies.
-The graph transformation that controls horizontal strecth is achieved by multiplying the argument by a factor prior to applying the original function. ie
+The graph transformation that controls horizontal stretch is achieved by multiplying the argument by a factor prior to applying the original function. ie

     let square x = x * x
     let squareStretched x = (2 * x) * (2 * x)